pleiszenburg/zugbruecke/CONTRIBUTING.rst

 - Read the section on `bugs`_ in *zugbruecke*'s documentation.
 - Describe what you expected to happen.
 - If possible, include a `minimal, complete, and verifiable example`_ to help identify the issue.
 This also helps check that the issue is not with your own code.
 - Describe what actually happened.
 Include the full traceback if there was an exception.
-- Enable logging at the highest level (10) and add the log if possible.
+- Enable logging at the highest level (100) and add the log if possible.
 - If logging does not seem to work, let *zugbruecke* write its logs into files.
-- List your operating system, *Python*, *Wine* and *zugbruecke* versions.
+- List your operating system, *CPython*, *Wine*, *zugbruecke* and *wenv* versions.
 If possible, check if this issue is already fixed in the repository (development branch).

 .. _bugs: docs/bugs.rst
 .. _Gitbub: https://github.com/pleiszenburg/zugbruecke/issues